-When talk of April showers, storm season or wetter-than-usual weather enter the mix, there's one question that comes to mind for many construction pros and DIYers: Can you pour concrete in the rain?
+When talk of April showers, storm season or wetter-than-usual weather enters the mix, there’s one question that comes to mind for many construction pros and DIYers: Can you pour concrete in the rain?
 And honestly, the answer might surprise you.
 You can, in fact, pour concrete when the weather takes a turn, but that doesn’t necessarily mean you should.
 Read on to learn all about the issues that come into play during soggy weather pours, the factors that contribute to concrete setting — and ways you can poise your projects for success.

 The Science Behind How a Wet Weather Concrete Pour Works